Data as a Service (DaaS): What is it & How Will it Help You Scale?

 - The healthcare industry benefits from DaaS, especially during crises like pandemics, where rapid access to real-time patient data is crucial.

-- In the world of finance, organisations can scale data analytics tools as market conditions change.
+- In finance, organisations can scale data analytics tools as market conditions change.

 - The requirements of the retail trade can also be met: Seasonal trends can be accommodated efficiently through enhanced data management.